aluminiumgeek/horo/README.md

 ###Modules###
-All modules are written in Python.
+Modules are all written in Python.
 You can see a typical module structure in file <code>modules/test.py</code>
 [Modules repository](https://github.com/aluminiumgeek/horo-modules)

 Put all modules, except modules from <code>core</code> directory, to the <code>modules</code> directory.